TANGO-Project/self-adaptation-manager/README.md

 The SAM is highly configurable and can be configured using configuration files to change its behaviour.
 The SAM has the following settings files in order to achieve these changes:

-*paas-self-adaptation-manager.properties* Holds properties such as which event assessor and decision engine to use.
+*self-adaptation-manager.properties* Holds properties such as which event assessor and decision engine to use.
-*paas-self-adaptation-manager-threshold.properties* -	This holds settings regarding thresholds before a response occurs.
+*self-adaptation-manager-threshold.properties* -	This holds settings regarding thresholds before a response occurs.
 *QoSEventCriteria.csv* - This specify the QoS rules that are required to create events *rules.csv* -	This holds the listing of rules used for the StackedThresholdEventAssessor and ThresholdEventAssessor, which indicate how to perform the adaptation, based upon the events that are created.